Eventuous/docs/docs/application/command-api.md

 ### Using HttpContext data

-Commands processed by the application service might include properties that aren't provided by the API client, but are available in the `HttpContext` object.
+Commands processed by the command service might include properties that aren't provided by the API client, but are available in the `HttpContext` object.
 For example, you can think about the user that is making the request.
 The details about the user, and the user claims, are available in `HttpContext`.

-You can instruct Eventuous to enrich the command before it gets sent to the application service, using the `HttpContext` data.
+You can instruct Eventuous to enrich the command before it gets sent to the command service, using the `HttpContext` data.
 In that case, you also might want to hide the command property from being exposed to the client in the OpenAPI spec.

 To hide a property from being exposed to the client, use the `JsonIgnore` attribute: